movementlabsxyz/movement-docs/docs/devs/followerNode_from_genesis.md

 # Run a Follower Node

 This guide will help you set up and run a Movement follower node.
 The Bardock Testnet and Mainnet currently support this feature.
 Learn more about Node architecture [here](/general/Mainnet/node_level_architecture).
-For simplicity we have provided instruction for deploying using an Ansible script below.
+For simplicity we have provided instructions for deploying using an Ansible script below.

 ## Hardware Recommendations